Azure-Samples/virtual-node-autoscale/vn-affinity-admission-controller/README.md

-# Kubernetes Virtual Kubelet Admission Webhook
+# Kubernetes Virtual node Admission Webhook

 This Kubernetes Admission adds pod affinity and toleration key/values to all pods in a correctly labeled namespace